deanwampler/Contract4J5/contract4j5/README.txt

 *should* have only a small impact on users.
 4) Exploit aspects to manage the "Reporter" objects, which are hard-coded in classes that use them.
+5) Refine test handling.
+For example, field invariants are evaluated for reads, but this probably only makes sense for the very first read, in case it is uninitialized.

 ** Notes for Each Release